Last Updated: 4/13/23 | April 13th, 2023

 There’s also an uptown location near Vondelpark that is a bit quieter and more relaxed, but it’s a lot smaller.

-Located in the center of Amsterdam by the Red Light District, this is your classic, cozy, tiny, fun backpacker hostel.
+Located in the center of Amsterdam by the Red Light District, this is your classic fun backpacker hostel.
 The beds are decent for a stay, and each comes with its own reading light and power outlet.
 The hostel creates a great community, and it’s really easy to meet other travelers here.
 The staff is super knowledgeable, and there’s a hearty breakfast too.
 Hostel guests also get a discount in the pub located downstairs.
 Given its location, it’s a party hostel, so don’t come here expecting to get a decent sleep!

 Durty Nellys Inn at a glance: